 (A) Proximity to the Urban Core.
 A Development in a Place, as defined by the US Census Bureau, with a population over 190,000 may qualify for points under this item.
 The Development Site must be located within 4 miles of the main municipal government administration building if the population of the Place is 750,000 or more, or within 2 miles of the main municipal government administration building if the population of the city is 190,000 - 749,999.
 The main municipal government administration building will be determined by the location of regularly scheduled municipal Governing Body meetings.
 Distances are measured from the nearest property boundaries, not inclusive of non-contiguous parking areas.
 This scoring item will not apply to Applications under the At-Risk Set-Aside.
 (6 points)

 (B) Proximity to Jobs.
-A Development may qualify for points under this subparagraph if it meets one of the criteria in clauses (i) through (vi) of this subparagraph.
-The data used will be based solely on that available through US Census’ OnTheMap tool.
+A Development may qualify for points under this subparagraph if it meets one of the criteria in clauses (i) - (vi) of this subparagraph.
+The data used will be based solely on that available through US Census' OnTheMap tool.
 Jobs counted are limited to those based on the work area, all workers, and all primary jobs.
-Only the 2017 data set (as of October 1 but before Pre-Application Final Delivery Date) will be used.
-The Development will use OnTheMap’s function to import GPS coordinates that clearly fall within the Development Site, and the OnTheMap chart/map report submitted in the Application must include the report date.
+Only the 2017 data set will be used, unless a newer data set is posted to the US Census website on or before October 1, 2020.
+The Development will use OnTheMap's function to import GPS coordinates that clearly fall within the Development Site, and the OnTheMap chart/map report submitted in the Application must include the report date.
 This scoring item will not apply to Applications under the At-Risk or USDA Set-Aside.

 (i) The Development is located within 1 mile of 16,500 jobs.
 (6 points)